 The best wireless printers allow you to print from any device without having to directly connect via USB, making it easier to print from your PC, laptop, or smartphone.

 All of the wireless printers in this guide come with either Wi-Fi or Bluetooth connectivity (and often both), which makes them incredibly flexible devices that are easy to install in any home or modern office.
 Some even add NFC (near field communication) connectivity for tap-to-connect convenience.

 Because they don't need to be connected to a PC or router with wires, you can place them pretty much anywhere - as long as there's a power socket and decent Wi-Fi connection.
 Of course, it also means you can print from any device and from anywhere that connects with your printer.

-Of course, by being connected to your network - albeit wirelessly - these printers benefit from advanced network features as well.
-So, every PC on your network can print to them, making them ideal for businesses, and many allow you to scan and email documents directly from the wireless printer itself.
+By being connected to your network - albeit wirelessly - the best wireless printers benefit from advanced network features as well.
+If you have a small network, for example, every PC connected to your network can print to them, making them ideal for businesses.
+Many even allow you to scan and email documents directly from the wireless printer itself.